lch99310/sydney-house-prices/README.md

 ---

 ## Licence

-Data is provided by the NSW Valuer General under the [Creative Commons BY-NC-ND 4.0 Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/) as part of the NSW Government Open Data Policy.
-Code is MIT licensed.
+This platform utilizes Property Sales Information (PSI) provided by the NSW Valuer General under [CC BY-NC-ND 4.0]((https://creativecommons.org/licenses/by-nc-nd/4.0/)).
+The creator of this tool is not affiliated with the NSW Government, and the data is provided 'as-is' for informational purposes only.